 * * * *

 (ii) For all other inputs: For component circuit and out-of-range faults, the OBD system shall separately detect and store different fault codes for each distinct malfunction (e.g., out-of-range low, out-of-range high, open circuit).
 Notwithstanding, the OBD system is not required to store separate fault codes for lack of circuit continuity faults that cannot be distinguished from other out-of-range faults.
-For sensors that are fixed to a circuit board within a diagnostic or emission critical control unit, as defined in section (c), manufacturers may combine circuit and out-of-range value faults into a single fault code that identifies the malfunctioning sensor.
+For sensors that are fixed to a circuit board within a diagnostic or emission critical electronic control unit, as defined in section (c), manufacturers may combine circuit and out-of-range value faults into a single fault code that identifies the malfunctioning sensor.

-(C) For input components that are used to activate alternate strategies that can affect emissions (e.g., AECDs, engine shutdown systems or strategies to meet NOx idling standards required by title 13, CCR section 1956.8), the OBD system shall detect rationality malfunctions that cause the system to erroneously activate or deactivate the alternate strategy.
+(C) For input components that are used to activate alternate strategies that can affect emissions (e.g., AECDs, engine shutdown systems or strategies to meet NOx idling standards required by title 13, CCR section 1956.8 or 1956.8.2, whichever is applicable), the OBD system shall detect rationality malfunctions that cause the system to erroneously activate or deactivate the alternate strategy.
 To the extent feasible when using all available information, the rationality fault diagnostics shall detect a malfunction if the input component inappropriately indicates a value that activates or deactivates the alternate strategy.
 For example, if an alternate strategy requires the intake air temperature to be greater than 120 degrees Fahrenheit to activate, the OBD system shall detect malfunctions that cause the intake air temperature sensor to inappropriately indicate a temperature above 120 degrees Fahrenheit.

 * * * *